 You will study about 15 (H) or 11 (S) works of literature in the language, 5 of which will be World Literature in translation.
 Written and spoken communication in the language is assessed by coursework and external examination.

 You must have native or near-native knowledge of the language.
-Wide background reading will give students an advantage.
+Wide background reading will give students a head start, but is not essential.

 GROUP 2 - LANGUAGE B